 III.
 Sharing Your Information with Third Parties

-Third Party Service Providers.
-We also employ other companies and individuals to perform functions on our behalf.
-We may disclose personally identifiable and/or non-personally identifiable (i.e., aggregate, anonymous) information obtained for enrollment purposes.
-In addition, we may share such information with affiliates, trusted technology partners, and third party vendors who generate educational program content, create nomination and enrollment materials, provide customer service or billing services, consult with parents and teachers, and supervise online forums, message boards, social networks and blogs.
-These third parties have agreed to maintain the confidentiality, security and integrity of personally identifiable information.
+We may share such information with affiliates, trusted technology partners, and third-party vendors who generate educational program content, products or services, create nomination and enrollment materials, provide customer service or billing services, consult with parents and teachers, and supervise online forums, message boards, social networks, and blogs.
+These third parties have agreed to maintain the confidentiality, security, and integrity of personally identifiable information.
 They have access to personal information needed to perform their functions, but may not use it for other purposes.

 Other than as set out above in the prior two paragraphs, you will receive notice when personally identifiable information about you might go to third parties, and you will have an opportunity to choose not to share the information.